 Decide How to Proceed with the Website Changes

-After testing and consultation is completed, your business likely has a list of design issues to redo to meet accessibility compliance.
-This is where working with an experienced agency can be very useful.
+After testing and consultation, your business likely has design issues to redo to meet accessibility compliance.
+This is where working with an experienced marketing agency can be very useful.
 There are many ways to break down these changes, but common options include:

-- Providing your website to an agency and allowing them to make changes.
-Developers experienced in accessibility design will be able to quickly pinpoint issues and correct them.
-This often involves discussion about certain changes to the website layout and appearance, but allows the business to stay largely hands-off and focused on its own competencies.
+- Provide your website to an agency and allow them to make changes.
+Developers experienced in accessibility design will be able to pinpoint issues and correct them quickly.
+This often involves discussion about certain website layout and appearance changes but allows the business to stay largely hands-off and focused on its own competencies.
 This is also a good option if you want as little website downtime as possible.

 - Splitting the work between third-party developers and your own team.
-This is an option if your business wants to divide tasks between small changes that your team can handle, and larger development projects that are best tackled by a firm with experience.
+This is an option if your business wants to divide tasks between small changes your team can handle and larger development projects that a firm with experience best tackles.

 - Handling all changes in-house.
-Here, the business team handles all website changes according to their own timetable.
-This allows for flexibility, but it generally requires that the team includes experienced web developers and IT professionals to be successful.
+Here, the business team handles all website changes according to their timetable.
+This allows for flexibility but generally requires the team to include experienced web developers and IT professionals to succeed.

 Meeting Deadlines for Scheduled Changes

-With the plan laid out, now it’s time to get to work!
+With the plan laid out, it’s time to get to work!
 A good plan will have project milestones for accomplishing optimization.
 Developers will work to meet these milestones according to the scheduled deadlines.
 It’s common for there to be a little leeway with these milestones to make room for the unexpected.
-Anything from additional website layout changes to unexpected events like COVID-19 can affect deadlines, so it’s best to be prepared.

 Clear an Additional Audit

-After all project milestones have been completed, your business should have a fully functioning website that includes all required accessibility features.
+After completing all project milestones, your business should have a fully functioning website that includes all required accessibility features.
 The next step is to run it through testing again and make sure it passes all compliance tests.
 This final stage of testing is important because it double-checks that all changes have had the intended effect and that there are no basic errors in coding or other issues that may have happened unnoticed.

 This is also an excellent time to examine the mobile version of your website and make sure that it is functioning correctly and that all accessibility features are functioning correctly on it as well.
 The WCAG and similar guidelines have specific advice for what mobile sites need to be able to do.